kramff/plants/README.md

 ## Other Notes

+### Debugging with module syntax

 It has been harder to inspect and debug the game since moving to javascript module syntax.
 Not having global access to the modularized game state variables is tricky.

 To help, I created a "Hit Breakpoint" button that just hits a `debugger;` statement.
 However, this can't be used to inspect with the console while the game is running.

 - [ ] TODO: Try putting `currentGameState` and other important variables into global scope using this approach: [stack overflow link](https://stackoverflow.com/questions/74509829/how-to-debug-javascript-modules-using-the-browser-console)

+### Desync tool limit

+I'm not sure what the limit is, but after some number of frames (like 5,000 or so) the "Desync Eval Tool" stops working because the server crashes when you try it.

+The error is: "RangeError: Max payload size exceeded" so probably it can be split into pieces of 1,000 frames to prevent that.